June 22, 2022STANDARD OPERATING PROCEDURES

 The Relationship between SOPs and Workflows

 First things first—there are no downsides to standardizing business processes.
-But that doesn’t mean organizations always experience immediate results after implementing SOP programs.
+But this doesn’t mean organizations will experience immediate results after implementing SOP programs.

 SOPs generally falter for three reasons: